 "rock invincible" and "conqueror of mountains and destroyer of

-This mineral substance, often used in powder form, contains triterpenes, humic acid, selenium, phospholipids, over 85 minerals and is extremely high in the hard to get nutrient called fulvic acid.
+As a mineral substance it is often used in powder form and frequently added to drinks, teas or elixirs.
+It is known to contain a number of unique health-enhancing compounds such as triterpenes, humic acid, selenium, phospholipids, over 85 minerals and is extremely high in the hard to get nutrient called fulvic acid.

-It is in fact one of the richest sources of minerals and other elements that are commonly depleted in our soils today, fulvic acid being a major one.
-Shilajit contains between an average of 40-60% fulvic acid and can be a great way to replenish mineral deficiency.
+It is, in fact, one of the richest sources of minerals and other elements that are commonly depleted in our soils today, fulvic acid being a major one.
+Shilajit contains between an average of 40-60% fulvic acid and can be a great way to replenish this mineral deficiency.

 Trapped and preserved within high mountainous regions between altitudes of 10,000 - 18,000 feet, shilajit is predominantly sourced from locations in the Himalaya's (Tibet and Bhutan) but can also be found in parts of Mongolia, Russia, China, India and Pakistan.